-ENGL 2 is an introductory writing course that focuses on the relationship between language and logic when composing arguments.
-Building on the skills acquired in ENGL 1A, you will learn to reason effectively and think rhetorically to invent, demonstrate, and express arguments clearly, logically, and persuasively.
+English 2 is a thematic course that focuses on the relationship between language and logic when composing arguments.
+Building on the skills acquired in ENGL 1A and drawing on systems of analysis from rhetorical theorists and logicians (for instance, Aristotle and Rogers), students learn to reason effectively and think rhetorically to invent, demonstrate, and express arguments clearly, logically, and persuasively.
+Reading a variety of texts, students study conventions of formal writing as well as textual cues that control the development of logical inferences.